weeco/documentation/docs/data-management/data-transform.md

 ## Set up

-In this section, we're going to go over how to setup your transformations in Redpanda.
+In this section, we'll cover how to setup your transformations in Redpanda.

 ### Enable data transforms